rewardenv/reward/README.md

 - Dnsmasq to serve DNS responses for `*.test` domains eliminating manual editing of `/etc/hosts`
 - An SSH tunnel for connecting from Sequel Pro or TablePlus into any one of multiple running database containers.
 - Reward issued wildcard SSL certificates for running https on all local development domains.
-- A common PHPMyAdmin container for database management.
+- A common PHPMyAdmin (or optionally Adminer) container for database management.
 - An ElasticHQ container for the ability to manage the Elasticsearch Clusters.
 - Full support for Magento 1, Magento 2, PWA Studio, Laravel, Symfony 4, Shopware 6 and Wordpress on all major operating systems
 - Ability to override, extend, or setup completely custom environment definitions on a per-project basis.